-The Preliminary Written Examination is conducted by the student's dissertation committee as a depth exam.
+The Preliminary Oral Examination is conducted by the student's dissertation committee and is a defense of the student's dissertation proposal.
 Passing this exam satisfies requirements for Ph.D.
 Candidacy.
 Failure on the examination may result in dismissal from the doctoral program.
 The student's Advisory Committee may permit one re-examination.
+At least one full semester must elapse before the re-examination.
 Failure on the second attempt will result in dismissal from the doctoral program.